Building 429: History

 In late 1999, bassist Scotty Beshears and guitarist/vocalist Jason Roy met in North Carolina at the final performance of Roy's band All Too Familiar.
 Beshears had formerly been involved with Elijah's Ride, another independent band.
 They teamed up with drummer Christian Fuhrer to form a new band which blended modern pop-rock music with Christian-themed lyrics.
 The trio began to perform under the name "Building 429".

 According to Roy, the band's name originated from a youth group.
 Roy's wife Cortni had once belonged to a youth group that had a system called the "429 Challenge," based on Ephesians 4:29.

 Throughout the year 2000, Building 429 held a relentless touring schedule, with over 100 shows played and 3,000 copies of their first (self-titled) CD sold.

-In the summer of 2002, Building 429 released the EP Preflight, featuring three rough-mixed recordings from their forthcoming second independent release and four acoustic demos.

-In 2003, Building 429 continued to tour in and around North Carolina.
-During the summer, Building 429 joined rock worship band Sonicflood on tour.
-This experience would garner the band national exposure, leading to a record deal with Warner Music Group label Word Records.
-Studio work immediately began on the band's major-label debut album.

 "Glory Defined", Building 429's first nationally serviced radio single, rose to No. 1 on eight combined Christian AC and CHR charts in early 2004, remaining No. 1 on Christian Radio Weekly's (CRW) AC chart for ten consecutive weeks and claiming the spot faster than any single in the history of the publication.
 The song was the title track from the Glory Defined EP, released April 6, 2004.
 On July 27, 2004, Building 429's national debut, Space in Between, was released.
 Produced by Jim Cooper, the album gave three more radio hits: "Above It All", "The Space in Between Us" and "No One Else Knows".
-The release of the album was followed by tours with artists such as Jeremy Camp, Tree63, and Sonicflood.

-Building 429 received four Dove Award nominations and was honored as New Artist of the Year by the Gospel Music Association in 2005.
-Touring also continued alongside artists Todd Agnew, BarlowGirl, Casting Crowns and Paul Colman.
+Building 429 received four Dove Award nominations and was honored as New Artist of the Year in 2005.
 An expanded edition of Space in Between was released in August 2005, which included the full original album plus two tracks from the Glory Defined EP ("All You Ask of Me" and "Free"), the AC mix of "Glory Defined", a radio mix of "No One Else Knows" and a cover of Chris Tomlin's "Famous One".